zombodb/zombodb/INSTALL.md

 Upgrading to a new version of ZomboDB basically involves repeating the installation steps above, possibly first removing the existing `zombodb` Linux package.

-The existing Elasticsearch plugin will need to be removed (`bin/plugin -r zombodb`) before an updated version can be installed.
+The existing Elasticsearch plugin will need to be removed (`bin/elasticsearch-plugin remove zombodb`) before an updated version can be installed.

 When upgrading the Postgres extension (`zombodb.so`) it's a good idea to make sure the database has no active connections and that you immediately run: